Navigation » List of Schools » California State University, Northridge » Sociology » Soc 305 – Culture and Personality » 2019 » Exam 2

 A From the stage of concrete intellectual operations to the stage of abstract operations.

-B From the stage of intuitive intelligence to the stage of practical intelligence
+B From the reflex or hereditary stage to the state of the first motor habits.

 C From the stage of the first differential emotions to the stage of the first external affective fixations